princejohnnie/checkout/README.md

 - After the application builds successfully, run the following command `mvn spring-boot:run` to start the application.
 The application should start with the backend service listening on `localhost:8080`.

 ### 3. Test the Application
 - Go to your web browser and enter the URL `http://localhost:8080`.
-You should see the Checkout Page where you can enter your card details and click on the proceed button to check if the details entered is correct.
+You should see the Checkout Page where you can enter your card details and click on the Proceed button to check if the details entered is correct.

 ## Thank you